Research Jobs at Johns Hopkins University with Visa Sponsorship

 Does Johns Hopkins University sponsor H-1B visas for Research roles?

 Yes.
-Johns Hopkins University is a cap-exempt institution under USCIS rules, which means it can file H-1B petitions year-round without going through the annual lottery.
+Johns Hopkins University is a cap-exempt institution under USCIS rules, which means it can file H-1B visa petitions year-round without going through the annual lottery.
 For Research roles, this is a meaningful advantage: hiring isn't constrained to a single filing window each spring, and start dates can align with grant cycles or project timelines rather than lottery outcomes.

 How do I apply for Research jobs at Johns Hopkins University?